Making a rainbow layer cake or cupcakes is easier than you think! Have fun with the family and create this masterpiece in your kitchen this weekend.

 - 3/4 cup butter , softened

 - 3 cups confectioners’ sugar

-- Generously spray a 9-inch round cake pan with cooking spray.
+Generously spray six 9-inch round cake pans with cooking spray.
 One color at a time, pour the colored cake batters into the pan and bake in the preheated oven for 10 minutes per cake.

 - Place the purple cake on a serving platter once it has completely cooled in the pan.
 Top with a thin layer of frosting.
 Spread the frosting to within ½ inch of the edge of the cake.
 Repeat with the blue, green, yellow, orange and red cakes, in that order.